 Is TD Ameritrade Safe and Legitimate Brokerage Firm?
 Is TD Ameritrade a Scam?
-Are Your Money and Investments Insured?
+Are Your Money, Assets and Investments Insured?

-We are sometimes being asked the following questions: Is it TD Ameritrade safe to use, and to keep my money and investments?
+We are sometimes being asked the following questions: Is TD Ameritrade safe to use, and to keep my money, assets and investments?

 Is TD Ameritrade account SIPC/FDIC insured?
 The short answer is yes, TD Ameritrade is a legitimate,

 safe online broker, and we have had account with them since 2002.
 We did have some issues with company's order executions in the past but no

 questions about legitimacy or safety of the company ever existed.
 In fact, TD Ameritrade is one of the three largest, best-known

 and respected brokerage houses in the United States.
 The firm is reviewed every year by major financial magazines, like Barron's, Kiplinger and